How do I get a decision reviewed if I disagree with my benefit assessment?

 Because the person who will represent you will have access to confidential information held about you, you will need to provide a written agreement which includes:

-- your name and the name of your representative
+- your name, the name of your representative and both of your signatures

 - exactly what you allow your representative to do on your behalf